Jump to topic

 Treatment Time: 12 to 18 months

-Monthly Payment Plan: Starting at $50/mo for 36 months
+Monthly Payment Plan: Starting at $50/mo for 36 months (not including down payment)

 ClearCorrect is the best alternative to Invisalign.
 These aligners are made of .030” polyurethane to achieve challenging tooth movements.
 They are also stain and crack resistant, hand-checked by a qualified dentist, and laser marked to ensure traceability.
 Similar to Invisalign, ClearCorrect requires in-office evaluation before beginning treatment.